chjj/blessed/README.md

 - **adopt** - received when node is added to a parent.
 - **remove** - received when node is removed from it's current parent.
 - **reparent** - received when node gains a new parent.
+- **attach** - received when node is attached to the screen directly or somewhere in its ancestry.
+- **detach** - received when node is detached from the screen directly or somewhere in its ancestry.

 ##### Methods: